-Code Outcomes in terms of Effects Examination methods Knowledge Knowledge - Student knows and understands:
+Code Outcomes in terms of Effects Examination methods Knowledg e - Student knows and understands:

-W1 ways of using veterinary medicinal products for disease prevention and treatment of dogs and cats, taking into account the maximization of the therapeutic effect and minimization of the risk of side effects A.W16, O.W5 written credit, active participation W2 pharmacotherapeutic approaches appropriate to disease states in companion animals A.W17, O.W4 written credit, active participation W3 basics of clinical pharmacokinetics and methods of monitored therapy as a tool for optimizing the use of drugs in dogs and cats B.W4, O.W15 written credit, active participation Skills - Student can: ' U1 analyze and interpret clinical symptoms as well as the results of laboratory and additional tests, formulate the diagnosis of the disease, including differential diagnosis, and undertake pharmacotherapeutic activities in dogs and cats B.U13, O.U2 written credit, active participation U2 Select and administer rational empirical and targeted antimicrobial chemotherapy in companion animals A.U11 written credit, active participation Social o competences - Student is ready to: K1 use of new guidelines in the field of pharmacotherapy of dogs and cats O.K4 active participation K2 expand knowledge and improve skills in the field of pharmacotherapy of dogs and cats O.K8 active participation К3 formulating conclusions related to treatment modifications based on laboratory results and own calculations O.K5 active participation
+W1 ways of using veterinary medicinal products for disease prevention and treatment of dogs and cats, taking into account the maximization of the therapeutic effect and minimization of the risk of side effects A.W16, O.W5 written credit, active participation W2 pharmacotherapeutic approaches appropriate to disease states in companion animals A.W17, O.W4 written credit, active participation W3 basics of clinical pharmacokinetics and methods of monitored therapy as a tool for optimizing the use of drugs in dogs and cats B.W4, O.W15 written credit, active participation Skills - Student can: ' ' U1 analyze and interpret clinical symptoms as well as the results of laboratory and additional tests, formulate the diagnosis of the disease, including differential diagnosis, and undertake pharmacotherapeutic activities in dogs and cats B.U13, O.U2 written credit, active participation U2 Select and administer rational empirical and targeted antimicrobial chemotherapy in companion animals A.U11 written credit, active participation Social competences - Student is ready to: K1 use of new guidelines in the field of pharmacotherapy of dogs and cats O.K4 active participation K2 expand knowledge and improve skills in the field of pharmacotherapy of dogs and cats O.K8 active participation K3 formulating conclusions related to treatment modifications based on laboratory results and own calculations O.K5 active participation

 No. Course content Activities 1.
+The basic principles of pharmacokinetics, interactions between pharmacokinetic parameters.
+Dosage counting with regard to pharmacodynamic and pharmacokinetic data - antibiotics as an example.
+Dosing principles for animals with liver or kidney insufficiency, neonates and senile individuals.
 Pharmacological interactions.
 Mechanisms of pharmacodynamic, pharmacokinetic and pharmaceutical interactions.
 Interactions based on metabolic induction and inhibition.
 The review of most common drug interactions encountered in the treatment of dogs and cats.
 Side effects and drug caused diseases of dogs and cats.
 Dose-dependent and dose-independent side effects.
-Drug toxicity and the mechanisms of drug-caused organ damage. lecture
+Drug toxicity and the mechanisms of drug-caused organ damage.
+Familiarization with a side effect notification sheet and pharmaceutical law considering the duty of such notification. lecture